microsoft/FluidFramework/docs/content/docs/concepts/summarizer.md

 ---

 Summaries are client-generated snapshots of the state of the document at a given sequence number.
-A summary is a consolidation of the op log into one JSON blob.
+A summary is a consolidation of the operation (op) log into one JSON blob.

 ## Why have summaries?